-This article and systematic research review is an excerpt from the course:
+This article and systematic research review are excerpts from the course:

 How Deep Should You Squat?